Add multiple line events by route and measure

 11. Click Next.

-Manage Attributes appears in the pane with the default attribute set in the Attribute Set drop-down list.
+The Manage Attributes section appears in the pane with the default attribute set in the Attribute Set drop-down list.

 The Attribute Set drop-down list includes other attribute sets if configured.